ManuelJNunez/rticonnextdds-examples/resources/ci_cd/jenkins_template.md

 <!-- markdownlint-disable MD033 MD041 MD013 -->
-This build is being executed on an internal Jenkins, only RTI employers can access the build logs.
+This build is being executed on an internal Jenkins, only RTI employees can access the build logs.
 To give information to external users, we have configured the status checks.

 # Pipeline description